 But as soon as they're feeling better, they can go back to school or nursery.
 There's no need to wait until all the blisters have healed.

-Keeping your child off for longer is unlikely to stop the illness spreading.
+Keeping your child away from other children for longer is unlikely to stop the illness spreading.

 Hand, foot and mouth disease in pregnancy

-Although there's normally no risk to the pregnancy or baby, it's best to avoid close contact with anyone who has hand, foot and mouth disease.
+Although there's usually no risk to the pregnancy or baby, it's best to avoid close contact with anyone who has hand, foot and mouth disease.

 This is because:

 - having a high temperature during the first 3 months of pregnancy can lead to miscarriage, although this is very rare

 - getting hand, foot and mouth disease shortly before giving birth can mean your baby is born with a mild version of it

 Speak to a GP or your midwife if you have been in contact with someone with hand, foot and mouth disease.